Meet the Researchers

 Banking and Financial Analysis

-The Banking and Financial Analysis (BFA) Section conducts current analysis and longer-term research on the role of banks in the U.S. financial system and economy in support of Board and FOMC monetary policy-making deliberations.
-Section staff analyze the supply of and demand for bank-intermediated credit, bank funding patterns, and the way in which policy-induced changes in short-term interest rates and the Fed's balance sheet influence such intermediation activities, taking into account the evolving regulatory environment.
-Section staff also engage in a variety of longer-term projects regarding the interaction of the banking sector and the broader financial markets and real economy that are relevant for the design, implementation, and transmission of monetary policy, as well as monetary policy's possible influence on financial stability.
+The Banking and Financial Analysis (BFA) Section conducts policy analysis and longer-term research on the role of banks in the U.S. financial system and economy in support of the monetary policy and financial stability mandates of the Board.
+BFA's analysis focuses in particular on the supply of and demand for bank-intermediated credit, bank funding patterns, and the effects of policy-induced changes in short-term interest rates and the Fed’s balance sheet on such intermediation activities, taking into account the evolving regulatory environment.
+BFA's longer-term projects undertake a variety of topics regarding the interaction of the banking sector and the broader financial markets and real economy that are relevant for the design, implementation, and transmission of monetary policy, as well as the interaction between monetary policy and financial stability.